microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Create Offer.md

 ## Microsoft Partner Onboarding Academy

-**After creating a Microsoft Partner Center account and receiving your MPN ID, your next step in the journey is to Create an Offer.**
+**After creating a Microsoft Partner Center account and receiving your MPN ID, your next step in your partner journey is to Create an Offer.**

 ### Create an Offer in Partner Center